 Today I have a research trip planned by the Arizona Craft Brewers Guild for my Phoenix Craft Beer article coming up in the next Taste & Travel.
-My first stop is Four Peaks which is really close to Mike’s, so I needed to find somewhere close for breakfast as my first brewery appointment was at 10AM.
+My first stop is Four Peaks, so I needed to find somewhere close for breakfast as my first brewery appointment was at 10AM.

 We had driven past the crêpe bar a few days before, and I had been mildly interested in checking it out.
 It was fairly unassuming, typical Phoenix red lettering on the outside of a sandstone storefront in a big, bland strip mall.
 But after checking out the menu (coffee flavoured crêpes? banana brûlée? hibiscus gel?)
 I thought it might be a little more than its exterior let on.

 I head in and had a chat with owner Jeff Kraus who told me of their from scratch philosophies, experimental dishes and the original food truck that started it all, super popular Truckin’ Good Food.
 Crêpe bar is their brick and mortar location, and a pretty darn hip one at that.

 I take a sip of my latte and am transported back to Melbourne.
 Finally, a good, strong latte made well with a creamy, rich quality grind.
 Jeff says he selected the roasters because their philosophy matches his with the food – Heart Roasters out of Portland love what they do and they focus on uncompromising quality.

 This comes across in the food – Jeff isn’t the type of owner to drop in for ten minutes in the morning.
 After our chat he went back to the kitchen, rolled up his sleeves and got back to cooking.
 He is hands on, passionate, and highly skilled.